lustered/SortingAlgorithmsTime/README.md

 ## Compilation and execution instructions

+### Linux

     g++ -std=c++11 -Wall Carlos_Luis_sorts.cpp
     ./a.out

+### Windows

+    Tested with fresh Microsoft Visual Studio install with C++ Support.
+    The executable files are located in the WindowsBin64 directory.

 #### To choose the algorithm, uncomment the lines 166-171.
 A single algorithm was tested each run.